johncf/learn-log/software-engineering.md

      - Compare with baseline performance for each tag
      - Estimate model uncertainty (confidence); how to calibrate confidence?
    - Iterate with changes to models, hyperparameters, dataset, data augmentation, feature-set, etc.
-     - Have good experiment tracking (MLOps) system with:
+     - Have good experiment tracking system with:
        - Replicability/reproducibility (hyperparameters, dataset metadata, code/library versions etc.)
        - Results, error analysis, and summary metrics
        - Resource monitoring
+     - Keeping history of failed experiments is as important as that of successful experiments
 1. Deployment: deploy, then monitor & maintain
    - Shadow-mode (parallel) deployment, Canary (gradual ramp-up) deployment
    - Monitoring: